ZeusAbhijeet/SleepBot/README.md

-# Clinify Squad's SleepBot
+# BlueLearn's SleepBot

-Official Bot for the Clinify.in Discord Server written in Python using Discord.py
+Official Bot for the Bluelearn.in Discord Server written in Python using Discord.py

-Though this bot is intended to be used only on the Clinify.in Discord Server, you can self host it in your server to test it out.
+Though this bot is intended to be used only on the BlueLearn Discord Server, you can self host it in your server to test it out.
 Installation guide down below.

 ## Dependancies